ibm-cloud-docs/iaas-vpn/getting-help.md

 {{site.data.keyword.attribute-definition-list}}

 # Getting help and support
 {: #gettinghelp-with-iaas-vpn}

-If you have problems or questions when you use {{site.data.keyword.cloud}} IaaS VPN, you can search for information or ask questions by using a forum.
-You can also open an IBM Support case in the [{{site.data.keyword.cloud_notm}} console](https://cloud.ibm.com/unifiedsupport/cases/add){: external}.
+If you experience an issue or have questions when using IaaS VPN, you can use the following resources before you open a support case.
 {: shortdesc}

-If you have technical questions about IaaS VPN, post your question on [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external} and tag your question with **vpn** and **ibm-cloud**.

-For more information about opening an IBM Support case, or about support levels and case severities, see [Contacting support](/docs/get-support?topic=get-support-using-avatar).
+* Review the [FAQs](/docs/iaas-vpn?topic=iaas-vpn-vpn-ssl-faq) in the product documentation.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
+When you ask a question, tag the question with `ibm-cloud` and `vpn`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+*
+If you still can't resolve the problem, you can open a support case.
+For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).